 For a more durable and long-lasting fix, you may also try using heat-shrink tubings/heat-shrink sleeves.
 These tubings are primarily used for repairing, reinforcing, and insulating frayed electrical wires.

 Here are the steps on how to use them:

 - Check the material.
 Heat-shrink tubings are usually made from plastic materials such as polyolefin, FEP, or PVCs.

 - Choose the right size.
 Choose a heat-shrink tubing that matches your headphones’ cable size perfectly so that a snug and secure fit can be achieved.
-Depending on its material and composition, these tubings contract between one-half to one sixth of their original diameter when heated.
+Depending on their material and composition, these tubings contract between one-half to one-sixth of their original diameter when heated.
 Popular shrink ratios (the ratio between the tubing’s original size and its shrink size) include 2:1, 3:1, and 4:1.For headphone wires, the recommended shrink ratio is 2:1 as this size offers the perfect balance between durability and flexibility.

 - Clean the area to be wrapped.
 Make sure to rid your headphone wires of any excess debris or grease.
 Take a clean cloth and pour a small amount of isopropyl alcohol on it.
 Wipe the area and let it dry.

 - Insert the tubing into the headphones’ cables.
 Carefully insert the tubings into your headphones’ frayed wires.
 If you’re using the wrap-around heat-shrink type, make sure to wrap it as tight as possible for a more compact finish.